Clemapfel/Mousetrap.jl/docs/src/01_manual/02_signals.md

 end
 ```

 Using this technique, we can forward any and all objects to the signal handler via the optional `[::Data_t]` argument.
+This technique is available for all signals.

 ---